skobba/skobba.github.io_bak/docs/Database/postgresql.md

 psql postgres
 ```

-List all databes with sizes
+List all databases with sizes
 ```
 \l+
 ```